chrisrm86/DjangoProjects/README.md

 ## Installation

-- You must have Python installed in your computer.
+- You must have Python 3.4 or higher installed in your computer.

 - Use the package manager [pip](https://pip.pypa.io/en/stable/).